From Drinking Philosophers to Asynchronous Path-Following Robots

 \subsection{Warehouse Example}

 We also compare the performance of the control policies in a more structured warehouse-like environment.
 This warehouse example is taken from \cite{ma2017multi}, and it has $35$ robots as shown in Figure~\ref{fig:warehouse}.
 The makespan and flowtime statistics are reported in Figure~\ref{fig:warehouse_results}, which are averaged over 1000 runs for varying $t_{max}$ values.
-Due to stronger assumptions on the collection of paths, the Naive DrPP based method is not able to handle this example.
+Due to stronger assumptions on the collection of paths, DrPP-N is not able to handle this example.
 Similarly, the conditions required by \cite{zhou2020distributed} are too restrictive, hence it cannot solve this problem.
 Although paths can be altered to allow \cite{zhou2020distributed} to be used, this requires each aisle to be abstracted as one discrete cell, and limits the number of robots in each aisle to at most one.
 As a result, the performance of \cite{zhou2020distributed} would be significantly worse compared to both DrPP-RC and MCP, no matter how paths are generated.

-Similar to Section~\ref{ssec:random}, we observe that makespan values are better for MCP, but Rainbow Cycle method scales better with $t_{max}$ for flowtime statistics.
+Similar to Section~\ref{ssec:random}, we observe that makespan values are better for MCP, but DrPP-RC scales better with $t_{max}$ for flowtime statistics.
 Upon closer inspection, we see that robots moving in narrow corridors in opposite directions lead to many rainbow cycles.
 By enforcing a one-way policy in each corridor, similar to \cite{cohen2015feasibility}, many of these rainbow cycles can be eliminated and the performance of our method can be improved.
 Indeed, Figure~\ref{fig:warehouse_results} reports the results when paths are modified such that no horizontal corridor has robots moving in opposing directions.

 We further use the same warehouse example to demonstrate how DrPP-RC can be used in conjunction with a higher-level emergency stopping algorithm.
 In practical examples, robots carry shelves around the warehouse, which might make it dangerous for humans to work in the same space.
 To guarantee safety for humans, we require robots to stop and give way if there is a human in a predefined radius.
 As the video in \url{https://youtu.be/gVSKs1iKsQw} shows, DrPP-RC guarantees that deadlocks and collisions are avoided in such cases.